niltron/chapter-one/README.md

 * send a request to the server to record the user's response.

 The endpoint to update the server does not exist yet.
-You should create one that records the user's response in the `ststus` field of the relevant word part record.
+You should create one that records the user's response in the `status` field of the relevant word part record.

 When refreshing the page or selecting a different level, the app should correctly colour the user's responses in the list of word parts.